ClarkeFL/tickytactoe/README.md

 # tickytactoe
-My first ever game of tic tac toe with a slice twist
+My first ever game of tic tac toe with a slight twist